-For a week in mid-November Mia Kim led a hands-on making workshop at Design Investigations.
+For a week in mid-November of 2021 Mia Kim led a hands-on making workshop at Design Investigations.
 Inspired by Korean informal, transient food stands — Pojangmacha — she designed a contemporary version that the students of Design Investigations built collaboratively within 3 days!
 It was very impressive how the students came together!

 The workshop culminated in a public space intervention in front of the university where we all had delicious Tteokbokki and Eomuk, beer and Soju… just in time before our next lockdown here in Austria!
 Thank you to the great cooking team!